alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 mvn release:prepare release:perform -B -DreleaseVersion=$MAJOR.$MINOR.0
 ~~~

-Finally, as we want to updated out dependencies on master latest SNAPSHOT versions:
+Finally, we want to update our dependencies on master to the latest SNAPSHOT versions:

 ~~~shell
 git checkout master